OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Although the pharmacy program started with only the COVISHIELD/AstraZeneca COVID-19 vaccines being made available, through OPA’s advocacy efforts to introduce mRNA vaccines into the pharmacy channel, currently, four COVID-19 vaccine products are listed as available through the Ministry’s pharmacy program: COVISHIELD, AstraZeneca COVID-19 Vaccine, Moderna COVID-19 Vaccine and Pfizer-BioNTech COVID-19 vaccine.

 Both mRNA vaccines were rolled out to pharmacies through pilot programs which started on April 30, 2021 for Pfizer-BioNTech and May 6, 2021 for Moderna.
 Although the original intent was to run the initial pilots for 2-3 weeks, following tremendous success at participating pharmacies, the Ministry decided to accelerate their expansion plans to additional pharmacies.
 This includes pharmacies that were participating in the administration of AstraZeneca COVID-19 vaccines as well as all the other pharmacies that have been onboarded to date.
-All pharmacies are now eligible to receive Moderna COVID-19 vaccines, however, deliveries of Pfizer-BioNTech are still limited to the pharmacies that were originally allocated supply of this vaccine.
+Additionally, as of the week of July 26, 2021, all pharmacies are eligible to order both Pfizer-BioNTech and Moderna COVID-19 vaccines, regardless of which vaccine they were originally assigned.

 Due to variable levels of vaccine availability, stores may not receive stock immediately after being onboarded to the COVaxON system.
 Stores will be contacted by their respective distributor once supply is available for distribution.
 As there may also be regional differences in allocation, pharmacies may wish to check with their distributor for specific details on their region.